-Subjects required by most U.S. Medical Schools

-One year of Chemistry 1A & 1B

-Inorganic

-(General)

-Chemistry

-One year of Chemistry 7A & 7B

-Organic

-Chemistry

-One year of English English 1A & 1B or 1C

-One year of Biology Biology 101, 102, 103(recommended)

-One year of Calculus Almost all schools require one year of Mathematics; some schools require one year of calculus, Math 190 & 191
+Subjects required by most U.S. Medical Schools One year of Physics Physics 3A & 3B (preferred) or Physics 2A & 2B or Physics 1A, 1B, 1C One year of Inorganic (General) Chemistry Chemistry 1A & 1B One year of Organic Chemistry Chemistry 7A & 7B One year of English English 1A & 1B or 1C One year of Biology Biology 1A & 1B & 1C One year of Calculus Almost all schools require one year of Mathematics; some schools require one year of calculus, Math 160 & 161 or Math 190 & 191.
+UCI requires 6 semester units of Calculus and Statistics UCLA requires one year of College Mathematics to include: introductory calculus and statistics.
+UCSD will only accept calculus, statistics or computer science.
 Please refer to the MSAR for more information.
-Your

-undergraduate major may also determine your choice of
+Your undergraduate major may also determine your choice of Math requirements.

-Math requirements.

-One year of Physics Physics 3A & 3B or Physics 2A & 2B